alttch/eva3/doc/lm/lm_api.rst

 * **k** masterkey
 * **i** rule id

-Returns result="OK" if the rule is deleted, or result="ERROR", if error occurred.
+Returns result="OK" if the rule is deleted, or result="ERROR", if an error occurred.

 Errors: